tiffanybonzon/Teaching-HEIGVD-AIT-2020-Labo-Docker/report/report.md

 We are installing a process supervisor in order to overcome the difficulties of running multiple process in a single Docker container, those difficulties are not issued from our configuration but based on the way Docker was designed.
 We want to have more than one process running on our container so we make the supervisor the main process and we let him run the other services.

+### Task 2: Add a tool to manage membership in the web server cluster

+>

 ### Difficulties